tylerpriest/byo/docs/implementation-plan_v1-and-updates-notes/prompt-v4.md

 5. Configure CI/CD
 6. Deploy to Vercel

+### Implementation Tracking
 Let Claude Code decide the implementation phases and order based on dependencies and best practices.

+The project uses a phased implementation approach with status tracking:

+**Phase States:**
+1. **📋 Not Started** - Phase has not begun
+2. **🔄 In Progress** - Actively working on phase tasks
+3. **✅ Implementation Complete** - All tasks finished, awaiting validation
+4. **🎯 Tested & Validated** - All success criteria met, phase complete

+**Implementation Plan Location:** `/docs/implementation-plan.md`

+The implementation plan contains:
+- Master status tracking table at the top (single source of truth)
+- Detailed tasks, dependencies, and success criteria for each phase
+- Testing requirements and deliverables
+- Timeline estimates and human review points

+**Update the status table** in the implementation plan as you progress through phases.
+Add notes for blockers, decisions, or important context in the Notes column.

 **This is a template.** Customize the business logic in the dashboard and build your unique SaaS product on this solid foundation.